quangsonle/tic-tac-toe-window-ubuntu-/README.md

 also ensure the ports (for both server-clients and judge-server) are not locked by any anti virus

-make sure you install gcc (I use version 9.3) on virtual machine and python (3.7) on real machine
+make sure you installed gcc (I use version 9.3) on the unbuntu-based virtual machine and python (3.7) on the real machine

 install package of zmq on virtual machine: sudo apt-get install libzmq3-de